-Feasible: Defined by California Coastal Act Section 30108 as "That which is capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, legal and technological factors."
-"Economic" is the first criteria for success/feasibility?
+Feasible: That which is capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, legal and technological factors.

 Federal Coastal Act: The Federal Coastal Zone Management Act of 1972 (16 U.S.C.
 1451, et seq.), as amended.